argoproj/argo-cd/docs/user-guide/projects.md

 kind: ConfigMap
 ```

-Valid operators you can use are In, NotIn, Exists, DoesNotExist.
+Valid operators you can use are: In, NotIn, Exists, DoesNotExist.
 Gt, and Lt.

 projectName: `proj-global-test` should be replaced with your own global project name.